pallets/jinja/docs/integration.rst

 TextMate
 --------

-There is a `bundle for TextMate`_ that supports syntax highlighting for Jinja1 and Jinja2 for text based templates as well as HTML.
+There is a `bundle for TextMate`_ that supports syntax highlighting for Jinja 1 and Jinja 2 for text based templates as well as HTML.
 It also contains a few often used snippets.

 .. _bundle for TextMate: https://github.com/mitsuhiko/jinja2-tmbundle